limcheekin/surrealdb_wasm/README.md

 ## 🧑‍💼 Contributing

 Contributions are welcome!
-Please check out the unimplemented features above, issues on the repository, and feel free to open a pull request.
+Please check out the unimplemented features or issues on the repository, and feel free to open a pull request.
 For more information, please see the [contribution guide](CONTRIBUTING.md).

 <a href="https://github.com/limcheekin/surrealdb_wasm/graphs/contributors">